luiscruz/course_sustainableSE/2026/p1_measuring_software/g28_yt_quality_browser_comparison.md

 ## Implications

-At the user level, the results show that everyday, seemingly minor choices, such as forcing a higher playback quality or switching browsers,can influence energy consumption even for short, casual interactions like watching a YouTube Short.
+At the user level, the results show that everyday, seemingly minor choices, such as forcing a higher playback quality or switching browsers, can influence energy consumption even for short, casual interactions like watching a YouTube Short.
 While users typically optimize for visual quality or smoothness, these results suggest that default settings and browser choice also play a role in energy efficiency.
 Making energy costs more visible or better aligned with default